faliona6/website-portfolio2020/art.md

 permalink: /art/
 ---

-Hi There!
-Here is some of the art that I've worked on for the past couple years. enjoy!
-I've done some of this stuff for projects, for school work, and for personal stuff.
-I have experience in Illustrator, Photoshop, Paint Tool Sai, maya, and some other stuff.
-This is just placeholder text, so don't worry I'll fix it later.
-Sorry it's bad.
+Here are some of my art pieces that I've worked on.
+This includes projects for my digital art courses and personal projects.
+I mostly do art and illustrations on the side, but I have a lot of fun working on them.